 Board of Directors

-Anne Maria Wynter (President), Heather Bishop, James Burnside, Aaron M. Clay, Julie Ann Holden, Max Langert, Christina J. Moore (Secretary), Helen Sneed
+Anne Wynter (Chair), Heather Bishop, James Burnside, Aaron M. Clay, Raul Garza, Julie Ann Holden, Max Langert, Zell Miller, III, Christina J. Moore (Secretary), Helen Sneed

 Christina J. Moore – Executive Artistic Director